uboslinux/ubos-website/content/blog/2015/03/18/emmaarth-how-i-setup-owncloud-with-virtualbox.md

 * Oracle VirtualBox version VirtualBox-4.3.24-98716-Win
 * My host for VirtualBox is Windows 8.1

-After setting up UBOS with the guide
-<a href="/docs/users/installation/virtualbox.html">here</a>,
-I installed ownCloud with the video tutorial
+After setting up UBOS with the guide {{% pageref "/docs/users/installation/x86_virtualbox.md" here %}}, I installed ownCloud with the video tutorial
-<a href="/blog/2015/02/11/owncloud8-on-ubos/">Installing ownCloud 8
-on UBOS with TLS</a>.
+{{% pageref "/blog/2015/02/11/owncloud8-on-ubos.md" "Installing ownCloud 8 on UBOS with TLS" %}}.

 When asked for hostname, I chose ``*``.
 We will need that for connecting from the public internet.